Francesco-Marhel/TruthProbe/README.md

 truth axis, its knowledge-dependent dimensionality, and a cross-family anatomy of how the network builds and erodes it.

+Note for readers: If the built-in GitHub PDF viewer fails to load the previews or the download button hangs due to vector graphics complexity, you can download the full repository archive directly from Zenodo (Zenodo DOI
+10.5281/zenodo.20938285).

 ## Papers (in `paper/`)

 1. **How Much of Truth Fits on a Single Axis?** (`truth_axis_arxiv.pdf`) —